jafaryor/algorithms-and-data-structures/src/selection/median-of-medians/readme.md

 | __Time Complexity__ | `O(n)` | `θ(n)` | `Ω(n)` |
 | __Space Complexity__ | `O(1)` | `θ(1)` | `Ω(1)` |

-the _Median of Medians_ is an approximate (median) selection algorithm, frequently used to supply a good pivot for an exact selection algorithm, mainly the quickselect, that selects the kth largest element.
+the _Median of Medians_ is an approximate (median) selection algorithm, frequently used to supply a good pivot for an exact selection algorithm, mainly the quickselect, that selects the `k`th largest element.
 Median of medians finds an approximate median in linear time.

 It divides its input into groups of at most five elements, computes the median of each of those groups using some subroutine, then recursively computes the true median of the `n/5` medians found in the previous step.